 About

-Our gardening lives began separately but converged when we met and soon after we began Honey Water to grow flowers and share them with others and live as much life together as possible.
 We both grew up in the Seattle area, and feel a deep connection to the waters, trees, mountains, and skies of this place.
 Seasons and cycles are endless sources of information and inspiration for us.
 Our flower work comes from this connection with land and time, and our hearts beating along with it all.
-Running a flower business is truly very sweet, and there’s always something to learn and be moved by.
-We’re fortunate to get to share our small purposeful life, and get to play a role in people’s special days.
-It’s a total joy.

 Kaleigh spent years farming and arranging flowers on Orcas Island where she worked for the best people and the island spirit shaped her greatly.
 She paused her flower endeavors to teach high school horticulture for three years before shifting back into the slower, more tender pace of growing flowers.
 She loves poetry and quiet places, and loves her friends dearly.
 You can often find her with petals in her pocket and dirt on her boots.